 Co-founder of the St. Adalbert Forum, which brings together several score Christian movements and associations desirous of working together for the sake of a Christian contribution to the shaping of Europe.
 Chairman of the Board of the Forum, whose greatest achievement to date has been the Gniezno Congresses in March 2003, 2004, September 2005 and June 2007.
 Deputy chairman for Europe of the Pax Romana International Federation of Organizations of Catholic Intellectuals in 2004-2008.

 Member of the International Auschwitz Council, and its secretary from 2000-2006.
 From 2005-2014 deputy chairman of the Council of the International Center for Education about Auschwitz and the Holocaust.
-From 2010 member of the Council for the Protection of Memory of Combat and Martyrdom (ROPWiM) and from 2009-2018 member of the Board of Museums at the Minister of Culture and National Heritage.
-Nominated by Władysław Bartoszewski as Chairman of Auschwitz-Birkenau Foundation, which he co-founded.
+From 2010-2016 member of the Council for the Protection of Memory of Combat and Martyrdom (ROPWiM) and from 2009-2018 member of the Board of Museums at the Minister of Culture and National Heritage.
+Nominated by Władysław Bartoszewski as Chairman of the Auschwitz-Birkenau Foundation, which he co-founded.
 Co-founder and chairman of the board of the Auschwitz-Birkenau Institute, chief expert of the Center for Research on Economics of Memorial Sites (at SWPS University of Social Sciences and Humanities), co-founder and chairman of the Society for Management of the Memorial Sites.

 In 2009-2017 Member of the Board of Trustees of the II World War Museum to be built in Gdańsk.
 Member of the Board of the Foundation for the Maximilian-Kolbe-Werk, founded by the German Episcopate Conference.
 From 2010 a member and from 2011 a Board Member of the Maison d'Izieu Memorial in France.
 From 2015 a member of 'Memorial' in Moscow.
-In 2017 he became a Chairman of the Program Board of the Jewish Historical Institute in Warsaw.
+Between 2017-2021 he was a Chairman of the Program Board of the Jewish Historical Institute in Warsaw.

 Author of many books.
 His most important publications are: "Epitaph", five volumes from the series ""Miejsce Prawdy" (The Place of Truth): "Początki Auschwitz w pamięci pierwszego transportu polskich więźniów politycznych" (Beginnings of Auschwitz in the memory of the first transport of Polish political prisoners), "Zagłada w pamięci więźniów Sonderkommando" (Extermination in the memory of the prisoners of Sonderkommando), "Marsz śmierci w pamięci ewakuowanych więźniów Auschwitz" (Death March in memory of evacuated Auschwitz prisoners), "Sny obozowe w pamięci ocalałych z Auschwitz" (Camp dreams in the memory of Auschwitz survivors), "Rampa obozowa w pamięci Żydów deportowanych do Auschwitz" (Camp ramp in the memory of the Jews deported to Auschwitz).
 He is also a co-author of the extended interview with Professor Władysław Bartoszewski "Mój Auschwitz" (My Auschwitz), compendium "Auschwitz from A to Z. Illustrated history of the camp" as well as catalogue "Auschwitz Legacies".